 DIY Birthday Party

-The irresistible pull of the sirens’ song reemerges when I am planning kids’ birthday parties.
-I long for an elaborate magazine-worthy celebration, but my desires are mostly silenced by my frugal nature.
+When I plan my kids’ birthday parties I long for an elaborate magazine-worthy celebration, but my desires are mostly silenced by my frugal nature.

 (I hope my kids find a college education more useful than a carousel at their second birthday party.)